THE STONE INDUSTRY IN THE UK AND IRELAND

 Want more information about a company or a subject to do with the stone industry?
 Click the bar below to search the Natural Stone Specialist archives

 Implementation of 'opt-in' pensions is underway.
 Every firm has to provide a pension for employees, even if you only employ one person – read more

 Download the CARBON CALCULATOR spreadsheet that is being made available to the stone industry by Forest Pennant.
 It was devised by Forest Pennant for the PAS 2050 Carbon Footprinting certification it has achieved on its paving.
 You can also use it to get your carbon footprint accredited.
 Click here or on the picture of the spreadsheet to download a copy.

 Stone in all its various forms – sandstone, limestone, marble, granite, travertine, slate and the rest – is the low carbon footprint material of choice for so much construction, conservation, interior design, hard landscaping, roofing, memorialisation, and public and private art.

 Unlike man-made products, stone is a truly natural product simply taken from the ground and processed using low energy machinery into the products we use – kitchen worktops, bathroom vanity units, wall and floor tiles, shower trays, paving, kerbs and setts, cladding and so much more.

-There is no high energy transformation taking place in fuel-burning kilns that pump vast amounts of CO2 into the atmosphere as there is with the cement for making concrete, nor polluting chemicals to bind it all together as there is when resins are used.
+There is no high energy, fuel-burning transformation taking place, pumping vast amounts of CO2 into the atmosphere, as there is when making cement for concrete or smelting metals, nor polluting chemicals as there are with plastics and resins.
 Nature has already done all the work of making the material in its plethora of truly unique and environmentally friendly forms.